seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         STATUS      current
         DESCRIPTION
             "A reference string that points to the key material(s) to transfer.
-This column may reference one entry (e.g. an entry in the cCDMStoreTable) or multiple entries (e.g. multiple entries in the cCDMTransferPkgTable).
+This column may reference one entry (e.g., an entry in the cCDMStoreTable) or multiple entries (e.g., multiple entries in the cCDMTransferPkgTable).
 This object defines all the items in the package that will be sent."
         ::= { cCDMPushDestEntry 6 }

     cCDMPushDestRowStatus  OBJECT-TYPE